 Pack Creek Bear Tour

-The Pack Creek Bear Sanctuary is one of Alaska’s most accessible, and yet most wild, bear viewing areas.
-We walk the same ground as the bears and generations of respectful visitors have preserved the opportunity to see the lives of these bears unfold as though we weren’t there.
-The Pack Creek Bear Tour is a premium guided and fully-outfitted package.
-We take just 2-5 people to explore some of the most prime bear country on earth and to observe these amazing animals in their natural surroundings.
+The Pack Creek Bear Tour is a premium guided and fully-outfitted eco-tour package.
+We take just 2-5 people to explore some of the most prime bear country on earth and to observe these amazing animals in the protected Kootznoowoo Wilderness on Admiralty Island.

 Pack Creek Tour highlights:

 - Outstanding opportunities to observe and photograph wild bears;

 - 25-minute float plane flight to Admiralty National Monument, inside the Kootznoowoo Wilderness;

 - Five-six hours spent exploring a half mile of beach and a meadow where Pack Creek emerges from the mountains and forest to meet the sea, with a possible two mile interpretive hike on a moderate trail through pristine old growth forest to an observation tower above the creek;

 - Maximum of five guests on every tour — we only offer non-invasive eco-tours;

 - Guided by Alaskan professional naturalists specializing in bear behavior and temperate rain forest natural history;